spiffe/spire-plugin-sdk/docs/AUTHORING.md

 an error or not.
 If the plugin returns an error from BrokerHostServices, the plugin will fail to load.

+## Cleanup

+Plugins are seperate processes and are terminated when the plugin is unloaded.
+However, it may be desirable to perform some graceful cleanup operations.

+To facilitate this, if plugin/service implementations implement the io.Closer interface, then the `Close` method will be invoked before the plugin is unloaded.
+No other RPCs will be invoked at any time during or after the `Close` method is called.
+Errors returned from `Close` are simply logged and will not impact any runtime behavior of SPIRE Server.

+Implementations of `Close` should avoid long running or blocking behavior.
+SPIRE may employ deadlines on the operation and could terminate the plugin before the cleanup is fully completed if plugin implementations ignore this advice.

 ## Unit Testing

 The [plugintest](https://pkg.go.dev/github.com/spiffe/spire-plugin-sdk/plugintest)